Heikujin/FFXI-Sky-Maps/README.md

 ## Installation
 ### Preferred Method:
 Move `skyhdmaps` folder into your [XIPivot](https://github.com/Shirk/XIPivot) `DATs` folder and then load it above other map dats you might have in game.
-If using Ashita, you can automatically load these buy adding `/pivot add skyhdmaps` to your `default.txt` file located in the `Scripts` folder.
+If using Ashita, you can automatically load these buy adding `/pivot add skyhdmaps` to `./scripts/default.txt`.

 ### Manual Method:
 Copy 'ROM' folder to your `FINAL FANTASY XI` directory and choose "Yes" when prompted to overwrite.